Joy McCullough: Writing career

 Blood Water Paint is a verse novel of biographical fiction for young adults.
 Its subject is Italian baroque painter Artemisia Gentileschi, who was raped and took her attacker to court.
 It is the tenth novel written by McCullough and it was the first of her books published.
 McCullough, whose background was as a playwright and not as a poet, first developed Blood Water Paint as a play that was produced in 2015.
 She read transcripts from the rape trial, which had been translated into English, in her research.

 Blood Water Paint received starred reviews from Publishers Weekly and School Library Journal.
 The Horn Book called it "a powerful novel."
 Publishers Weekly wrote, "A haunting, stirring depiction of an unforgettable woman" and School Library Journal wrote, "McCullough’s beautifully crafted text will inspire upper-middle/high school readers to research the true story upon which this powerful piece of historical fiction is based.
 The poetry is clear and revelatory, exploring Artemisia’s passion for both art and life."
 Blood Water Paint was longlisted for National Book Foundation's 2018 National Book Award for Young People’s Literature.
 It was named one of the year's ten best historical fiction novels for youth by Booklist.
 The audiobook was read by Xe Sands.

 In 2020, McCullough published A Field Guide for Getting Lost.

-On March 8, 2022 Tess Sharpe, Caroline Tung Richmond, Jessica Spotswood and her are going to release the novel Great or nothing, a retelling of the classic Little Women, set in the second World War.
+On March 8, 2022, Tess Sharpe, Caroline Tung Richmond, Jessica Spotswood and McCullough released the novel Great or Nothing, a retelling of the classic Little Women, set during the second World War.